 luxury Ecuador tours travel

 Antisana Volcano, as seen from the Papallacta Hot Springs, Ecuador.

-Breakfast.
-Departure north on the Avenue of the Volcanoes to the village of Píntag, where the eastern range of the Andes rises toward the majestic Antisana Volcano.
+Continue north on the Avenue of the Volcanoes to the village of Píntag, where the eastern range of the Andes rises toward the majestic Antisana Volcano.
 We view the panorama from a private reserve that starts at cloud-forest level, where it is dominated by bamboos and bromeliads, and extends past the amazing lava flows of the volcano.
 The reserve's plateau is crowned by La Mica Lake, which teems with bird life -- caracaras, lapwings, Andean condors and hummingbirds.
 After a box lunch, hike with the snows of Antisana as a pristine backdrop.
 Then, drive to the Termas de Papallacta, on the eastern foothills of the Andes, to enjoy the hot springs and natural surroundings.
-Dinner and overnight in the Termas de Papallacta -- Double Room.
+Dinner and overnight in the Termas de Papallacta Spa & Resort.

-Day 4: Papallacta Hot Springs - Hacienda Zuleta
+Day 4: Papallacta Hot Springs - Cayambe - Hacienda Zuleta

+luxury Ecuador tours travel